-- Include a revelation that transforms the protagonist, completing their story arc.
+- Include a revelation that transforms the protagonist, completing their character arc.

 When planning out your story’s climax, nothing is more important than the decisive moment, where the protagonist is forced to draw upon their true strength and the lessons they have learned throughout their journey.
 How satisfied your readers are with your conclusion hinges on this moment, in how skillfully it set up and then executed.
 Although it is not necessary, most stories climaxes involve the protagonist arriving at this final moment (walking into the belly of the beast) alone.

 Other important questions to ponder when crafting your novel’s climax include:

 - Is this the best/most meaningful place for your showdown to occur?
 Many climaxes occur on the antagonist’s home turf.

 - Did the character(s) earn the resolution based on their own struggles and merits?

 - Did the climax fulfill the promise of the novel?
 Did you deliver on what everything has been leading up to?